alyaayasser/MTA-Project/README.md

 ## 📝 *Project Description*

-We developed a *data science project* focused on analyzing *daily ridership data* provided by the *Metropolitan Transportation Authority (MTA), which operates the **largest public transport network in New York*.
+We developed a *data analysis project* focused on analyzing *daily ridership data* provided by the *Metropolitan Transportation Authority (MTA), which operates the **largest public transport network in New York*.

 *Our goal was to:*
-- Analyze ridership trends across multiple services (Subways, Buses, Railroads, Traffic)
+- Analyze ridership trends across multiple services (Subways, Buses, Metro North, LIRR, AAR,SIR, Traffic)
 - Compare post-COVID ridership levels with pre-pandemic benchmarks
 - Provide data-driven recommendations to support transportation planning and recovery strategies